MicrosoftDocs/azure-reference-other/studio-module-reference/edit-metadata.md

 #### Using R script

-Data sets used by Azure Machine Learning are passed into this module as a data.frame, meaning that you can use the R `colnames()` function and other related R functions, to list or change column names.
+Data sets used by Machine Learning are passed into this module as a data.frame, meaning that you can use the R `colnames()` function and other related R functions, to list or change column names.

 For example, the following code creates a list of new column names, and then applies that list to the input dataset to generate new column headings.